Freedom in the World

 Civil Liberties: 54 / 60 (+1)

 D. Freedom of Expression and Belief: 15 / 16

 The press is independent, and the constitution guarantees freedoms of speech and the press.
-While freedom of information legislation was enacted in 2003, it has yet to be fully implemented.
-There are several privately owned, independent weeklies and one daily newspaper.
-The national newspapers publish opinions critical of the government.
+While freedom of information legislation was passed in 2003, it has yet to be fully implemented.
+There are several privately owned independent weeklies and one daily newspaper.
+The national newspapers freely publish opinions critical of the government.
 The Saint Vincent and the Grenadines Broadcasting Corporation operates one television station, and satellite dishes and cable television are available.
-The main news radio station is partly government owned; radio talk shows are increasing.
+The main news radio station is partly owned by the state.
 Internet access is not restricted.